This page describes best practices for using Cloud Identity-Aware Proxy (Cloud IAP).

 - For additional protection, check the source IP of requests in your app to make sure they're from the same IP range that the firewall rule allows.

-- In Cloud Console, Cloud IAP displays an error or warning if your firewall rules
+In the Cloud Platform Console, Cloud IAP displays an error or warning if your firewall

-appear to be set up incorrectly.
-The Cloud IAP Cloud Console doesn't detect which VM
+rules appear to be set up incorrectly.
+The Cloud IAP Cloud Platform Console doesn't

 detect which VM is used for each service, so the firewall analysis doesn't include advanced

 features like non-default networks and firewall rule tags.
 To bypass this analysis, enable

 Cloud IAP through the